AWooldrige/woolie.co.uk/content/article/dell-laptop-stuck-800mhz-linux-fix.markdown

 On the next reboot the dreaded message came up:

     The AC power adapter type cannot be determined.
 Your system will operate slower and the battery will not charge.
-Please connect a Dell 90W AC adapter or higher for best system operation.
+Please connect a Dell 90 W AC adapter or higher for best system operation.

 Dell place a chip in their adapters which force you to use theirs and no one else.
 They say this is to "protect the battery" and identify the wattage of the adapter.
-There's nothing wrong with my adapter, yet I now cannot charge the battery, and my system is stuck at 800MHz.
+There's nothing wrong with my adapter, yet I now cannot charge the battery, and my system is stuck at 800 MHz.
 Communication with this chip is through a one wire protocol, that's what that mysterious centre pin inside the AC jack is for.
 The 5 secondish wait on the BIOS page when the adapter is plugged in suggests there's no life in the chip.
 To make sure, I tested the